hugo-baptista/ros2-beneutral-pps14/README.md

 <details><summary>Converting Rosbag to Pandas dataframe and CSV</summary>

-Despite being possible to save the data in a `.txt` file, like shown before, that format is not practical for analysing the data.
-Using Python, the Pandas dataframe is way more convenient and there's a Python library called [rosbag_pandas](https://github.com/eurogroep/rosbag_pandas) that converts ROS bagfiles to Pandas dataframes, and it also has 3 useful scripts: `bag_csv`, `bag_plot` and `bag_print`.
+Despite being possible to save the data in a `.txt` file, as shown before, that format is not practical for analyzing the data.
+Using Python, the Pandas dataframe is way more convenient and there's a Python library called [rosbag_pandas](https://github.com/eurogroep/rosbag_pandas) that converts ROS bagfiles to Pandas dataframes, and it also has 3 useful scripts: `bag_csv`, `bag_plot`, and `bag_print`.

 After installing this library and trying to run it, the error `ModuleNotFoundError: No module named 'rosbag'` appeared.
 This shows that `rosbag` is from ROS and not from ROS2, which uses `rosbag2`, so the library is not compatible.
 As a solution, the [rosbags-dataframe](https://pypi.org/project/rosbags-dataframe/) is a promising Python library that can read ROS2 bag files and convert them to the Pandas dataframe.